dominodatalab/domino-code-assist-docs/docs/install.md

 === "R"

+    Documentation pending.

 ### Install in Compute Environment

 Enabling LCA in your organization's most used compute environments (CE) is the fastest way to deploy LCA.
 This way, LCA will appear automatically in any Jupyter or RStudio toolbar that is built from that CE.
-However, the CE will need to be rebuilt everytime there is an LCA update.
+However, the CE will need to be rebuilt every time there is an LCA update.
 If CE's are not rebuilt weekly, we recommend enabling LCA at the project-level.

 === "Python"

+    Documentation pending.

 === "R"